aws-solutions/automated-security-response-on-aws/README.md

 ## Solution Overview

-AWS Security Hub Automated Response and Remediation is an add-on solution that enables AWS Security Hub customers to remediate security findings with a single click using predefined response and remediation actions called “Playbooks”.
+Automated Security Response on AWS is an add-on solution that enables AWS Security Hub customers to remediate security findings with a single click using predefined response and remediation actions called “Playbooks”.
 Alternately the playbooks can also be configured to remediate findings in AWS